Woodland Caribou are an iconic Canadian species and they are in real trouble.

 Woodland caribou are beautiful creatures, perfectly adapted to Canada’s forests.
 With their large hooves, they ‘crater’ through winter snow to find lichen to eat, and move over wetlands and snowpack that other animals cannot easily cross.
 They live in old growth forests and peat wetland areas, which other prey species such as deer and moose avoid.
 That’s how caribou have been able to live alongside natural predators like wolves and bears for thousands of years.

 Even if most of us never see majestic wild caribou, we know it is important that they thrive.

 Today, woodland caribou survival is threatened by relentless resource development in their critical habitat and by the fear of change.
 The best scientific standard is to manage forests so at least 65% of a population’s home range is undisturbed.
 Local communities will prosper along with caribou if resource management changes, adapts to what has happened and is based on ecosystems and the recovery of overly exploited forest.

-We need Alberta to produce range plans with protected areas, extensive cutline recovery, and clustered development so caribou can recover and communities can thrive.
+We need comprehensive range plans with protected areas, extensive cutline recovery, and clustered development so caribou can recover and communities can thrive.
+We also need those plans to respect Indigenous rights and knowledge.
 Healthy forests mean there will be long-term jobs for communities.
 Forests capture carbon, regulate climate, produce oxygen and deliver other ecological benefits.
 Forests provide homes and resting places for hundreds of other species and their wise management is vital to our health and economy.

 Caribou and resource jobs are not competing goals.
 Both depend on healthy forests.
 The best way to save caribou and jobs is to manage our forests responsibly.